 Your yard is a huge investment and the part of your home that people see every day.
-It certainly doesn't have to be an elaborate space, but since you've put your money in, you should hope it would provide you a good return on your investment for many years to come.
+It certainly doesn't have to be an elaborate space, but since you've put your effort and money into it, you should hope it would provide you a good return on your investment for many years to come.
 If taken care of well, it should take limited effort to keep it looking good.
 If neglected, it will surely show and affect your wallet over time.

 Deciduous trees and shrubs drop their foliage and put their energy into their root systems, so young trees need trunk protection from the sun.
-The changes in temperature from southern or western sun constantly freezing and thawing the bark is known as sun scald and will cause browning and scarring.
+Southern or western sun constantly freezing and thawing tree bark incites sun scald and will cause browning and scarring.
 It can create a slew of problems, from entry points for insects and weakening of the trunk, to canopy death.
 Paper wrap, which acts as a kind of sunscreen, can be applied in late fall and removed in early spring.
 Mulching at least 3-4 inches at the base of young trees also creates a barrier to the cold and prevents excessive moisture loss.

 The plants most vulnerable during this time are evergreens.
-Of course they are green year-round and look like they are happy all season, but they need more attention than most are given.
-Coniferous evergreens like spruce and pine and broadleaf evergreens like boxwood retain their foliage and are about the only interesting things that greet us in the landscape.
+They are green year-round and appear happy all season, but they need more attention than most are given.
+Coniferous evergreens like spruce and pine and broadleaf evergreens like boxwood and holly retain their foliage and are about the only interesting things that greet us in the landscape.
 The iconic winter plants are the workhorses of the landscape.
-Unfortunately, they respirate through their needles and leaves.
-Colorado is notorious for long, dry spells with wicked mountain wind and even though the soil is moisture-laden clay, the ground does freeze, the available water along with it.
+They respirate through their needles and leaves.
+Unfortunately, Colorado is notorious for long, dry spells with wicked mountain wind and even though the soil is moisture-laden clay, the ground does freeze, the available water along with it.
 Thorough watering in the fall will help initially hydrate evergreens and transition them better through the upcoming temperature drop.

 According to Colorado State University Extension, periodic watering when temperatures are above 40 degrees F with no snow cover will ensure their consistency through this harsh time and prevent desiccation and subsequent winter burn.
 Take care to water mid-day and not to water directly at the base of the trunk.
 The drip line is the most critical part of the root zone and will uptake water most efficiently.
 New plants require more frequent watering than those that have been established over a year.
 A general rule to follow is to apply 10 gallons of water for each diameter inch of the tree trunk, therefore a 2"diameter tree trunk would need 20 gallons per watering.